/v1/data-quality/*. Use them before historical pulls, replay windows, exports, dashboards, alerts, and model inputs depend on market data.

 For public discovery surfaces, /v1/status/coverage exposes a System-route coverage summary in the same OpenAPI contract.
 Use /v1/data-quality/* when a workflow needs the deeper data-quality resource bodies.

 Some data-quality routes keep the path or query parameter name exchange for API compatibility.
-Treat that value as the supported venue-family key for the route.
+Treat that value as the recognized venue-family key for the route.
 It is not a claim that every exchange is covered.

 Preflight Sequence